 Multiple Organ Dysfunction

 As shock prolongs, the lack of blood flow cascades into multiple organ dysfunction or failure.
 The heart, lungs, kidneys and liver don’t receive enough blood supply and oxygen to function optimally.
-This increases risks of life-threatening complications.
+This increases the danger of life-threatening complications.

 Metabolic Imbalance